Chapter 7: Preparing for a medically assisted death

 What if it doesn't work right?

 There is no cure

 The first step in talking with your child about a plan for a medically assisted death is to explain that the person has an illness or disability that cannot be cured and that their overall health means they won't get better.
-Help them to understand that the person will die even if they did not have a medically assisted death.

 Older children may be concerned because they hope the person will get better.
 They may hold on to this hope even though they've been told it isn't possible.

 Children are sometimes comforted to know there are rules that ensure a medically assisted death is only provided in very specific circumstances.